keisukefurumoto/Guidelines-for-CTI-Datasets/README.md

    -CVE<br>

 ### Availability of our dataset
-Due to the inclusion of proprietary and potentially copyright-protected content (e.g., vendor reports), we must carefully manage access to the dataset and are unable to release it publicly in the strictest sense.<br>

-We intend to make these portions available to academic researchers who enter into a research agreement or Memorandum of Understanding (MoU) with our institution.
-Eligible recipients typically include researchers affiliated with universities or public research organizations (e.g., those with institutional email addresses).<br>

-This controlled sharing policy is intended to strike a balance between the need for research transparency and adherence to legal and ethical obligations, such as copyright restrictions and terms of service associated with certain vendor documents.<br>
+Due to the inclusion of proprietary and potentially copyright-protected content (e.g., vendor reports), we must carefully manage access to the dataset and cannot release it publicly in its entirety.
+However, portions of the dataset will be made available to academic researchers who enter into a research agreement or Memorandum of Understanding (MoU) with our institution.
+Eligible recipients generally include researchers affiliated with universities or public research organizations (e.g., those with institutional email addresses).
+This controlled sharing policy is designed to balance the need for research transparency with compliance to legal and ethical obligations, such as copyright restrictions and vendor terms of service.<br>

+- If you are a student, please ask your supervisor to email us. <br>
+- If you are a faculty member, please send us the email from your university's email account.<br>
+- Please include your name and affiliation in your email. <br>
+- The information is needed for verification purposes. <br>
+- *Your request may be ignored if we cannot determine your identity or affiliation.<br>

 Contact:<br>
 Tomohiro Morikawa